unum-cloud/NetworkXum/BenchGraphs/README.md

 ## Setup

 Testing and benchmarking was done on 16" 2019 MacBook Pro.
 The simplest approach is to test using Docker Compose to start sandboxed DB instances, but [it comes with sacrifices on other platforms.](https://github.com/docker/for-mac/issues/1592).
-In case you are running this on the mac - call `run_mac.sh`, otherwise - `run_docker.sh`.
+In case you are running this on the mac - call `run_mac.sh`, otherwise - `run_textker.sh`.

 Docker engine can't talk to Apple File System directly, and the `osxfs` [intermediate layer is a lot slower than native storage](https://docs.docker.com/docker-for-mac/osxfs/#performance-issues-solutions-and-roadmap).
 With a classical block-based file system, the access latency is typically under 10μs (microseconds).
 With `osxfs`, latency is presently around 130μs for most operations (or 13× slower).
 Throughput for bulk operations doesn't exceed 250 MB/s, while the drive is capable of 3 GB/s (or 12× slower).
 Even in operations with huge batch sizes the performance was at least 4 times lower than native storage.